ConorDavison/ccwcreative/README.md

   > SEO = 87
   > Accessibility = 73.

+## Validators
+* HTML was passed through a validator - the only error I recieved was that an ID that was in a loop had been used more than once, after reviewing slack I noticed this is an error that can occur, the solution on slack was to mention it within the READme.
+In fear of not wanting to damage the code as it runs currently this was what I have devided to do.
+* CSS was passed through the W3C validator.
+No errors.
+* JS - Passed through JSHint with no major issues some warnings to advise certain synatx is available in 'ES6 (use 'esversion: 6')'.
+* Python code has been passed through http://pep8online.com/, no concerns or errors.

 # Credits
 * Firstly, I would like to thank the graphic designer, Chloe Wilson, for trusting me to make this site using her products.
 * Code Institutes gitpod template was used to initially set the project up.